SokoloffA/radiola/README.md

-# Radiola - lightweight Internet radio player for MacOS.
+# Radiola - lightweight Internet radio player for macOS.

 [![Generic badge](https://img.shields.io/badge/-Download-blue.svg?style=for-the-badge)](https://github.com/SokoloffA/radiola/releases)

 ## About
 While most music players provides option for Internet streaming, but you might not always want to run your resource hungry media player.

-Radiola is a lightweight Internet radio player for MacOS, its located in the status bar and allows you to listen to Internet radio stations quickly and without complications.
+Radiola is a lightweight Internet radio player for macOS, its located in the status bar and allows you to listen to Internet radio stations quickly and without complications.

 More often, you use the **menu in the status bar**.
 ![Radiola menu](https://user-images.githubusercontent.com/854935/182122940-a42de641-3377-4728-bd95-b3b6e54f2ea9.png)